Ex-Con Launches Effort to Get on West Virginia Ballot As Third-Party Candidate

 West Virginia Republicans probably wish they could find a wooden stake to drive through the heart of the Senate candidacy of Don Blankenship.
 The colorful ex-mine owner, ex-con (for conspiracy to violate federal safety standards in connection with a 2010 mine disaster that killed 29 of his employees) and now ex-Republican is filing to become the U.S. Senate nominee of the far-right Constitution Party, defying his state’s “sore loser” law.

 Blankenship finished a poor third in the May 9 GOP primary for the chance to face vulnerable Democratic incumbent Joe Manchin.
-But he spent a lot of his own money, and lost only after Donald Trump endorsed both of his opponents and the national party — and particularly Senate Majority Leader Mitch McConnell — waged holy war on him out of fear that his nomination would guarantee Manchin’s reelection.
+But he spent a lot of his own money, and lost only after Donald Trump endorsed both of his opponents, and the national party — and particularly Senate Majority Leader Mitch McConnell — waged holy war on him out of fear that his nomination would guarantee Manchin’s reelection.
 While Blankenship steered clear of any conflict with Trump, he reciprocated McConnell’s ill will with racist attacks on the Kentuckian’s Asian-American wife (who also happens to be U.S. Secretary of Transportation) and in-laws.
 Based on a sketchy tale of alleged wrongdoing by McConnell’s father-in-law, moreover, Blankenship took to calling his nemesis “Cocaine Mitch.”

 When Blankenship went down hard on primary day, McConnell’s staff really rubbed it in with an image of the Majority Leader in what looked to be a storm of white powder: